Core i7-9700K vs Xeon Platinum 8180M

 So, is Core i7-9700K better than Xeon Platinum 8180M?

-Not in a simple one-size-fits-all way.
-Xeon Platinum 8180M makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon Platinum 8180M makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8180M is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8180M is the stronger fit.
 You are getting 110.6% better PassMark, backed by 28 cores and 56 threads.
-It also carries the larger cache pool with 220.8% larger total L3 cache (39 MB vs 12 MB).
+It also has the larger cache pool with 220.8% larger total L3 cache (39 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-9700K is the smarter buy today.
-Core i7-9700K is at an unclear MSRP at $385 MSRP versus unclear MSRP, and it gives you a 2.3% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon Platinum 8180M is still stronger for heavier multi-core work with 110.6% better PassMark.
-It is also 100.0% better value on MSRP (37.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i7-9700K is the better buy right now.
+Core i7-9700K comes in at an unclear MSRP at $385 MSRP versus unclear MSRP, and it still gives you a 2.3% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon Platinum 8180M is still stronger for heavier multi-core work with 110.6% better PassMark.
+It is also 100.0% better value on MSRP (37.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?